Azure/helm-charts/README.md

     - For example, if your chart provisions Azure MySQL, ensure that the chart can be installed with the option to create a MySQL instance in the cluster.
 The default should be to provision on Azure
+- Include a detailed README.md and NOTES.txt file for your chart

 # Contributing